 Introducing the new Burke Indoor Tennis and Aquatic Center.

-Arriving on roughly the same timeline as the new Burke Hotel and Conference Center (winter 2015/16), we’ll also be debuting an indoor/outdoor Tennis Facility and Aquatics Center.
+We’ll also be debuting an indoor/outdoor Tennis Facility and Aquatics Center.
 The Tennis Center will be a mix of indoor/outdoor courts available to locals, day visitors and overnight guests and the Aquatics Center will provide pool and lane space for hotel guests, area swim meets and anyone looking to cool off when the weather keeps us out of our favorite swimming holes.

 A growing community